mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 trophies in most cases, unless you are hunting megafauna.

 CLASSIFYING YOUR PREY
-The first step is classifying the prey available, so as to optimise your hunting.
+The first step is classifying the prey available, so as to optimize your hunting.
 For instance, if you know you are going to need a large amount of meat, it may be worth the extra work to hunt and process a large herbivore rather than a herd of smaller, potentially toxic